shazow/btc-crawl/README.md

 This is a for-fun project to explore the Bitcoin protocol and network.

 Current status:
+* JSON streaming is in place, and graceful shutdown.
-* It crawls with all kinds of nice parameters but stores everything in memory until dumping a giant JSON blob at the end.
+* ~~It crawls with all kinds of nice parameters but stores everything in memory until dumping a giant JSON blob at the end.~~
 * ~~It crawls from hard-coded values and spits a bunch of stuff to stdout.~~